Back

 • medicines to treat gout, such as allopurinol;

-• medicines that can increase the blood sugar level (beta blockers, diazoxide);
+• medicines that can increase blood sugar levels (beta blockers, diazoxide);

-• drugs that can reduce the amount of sodium in the blood, such as antidepressants, antipsychotics, antiepileptic drugs;
+• medicines that can reduce the amount of sodium in the blood, such as antidepressants, antipsychotics, antiepileptic medicines;

 • medicines that can reduce the amount of potassium in the blood, such as diuretics (water tablets), corticosteroids, laxatives, amphotericin or penicillin G;